intake/intake-stac/docs/source/tutorial.rst

         import pandas
         import xarray

-Intake-stac simply provides a thin interface that combines `sat-stac` and Intake.
+Intake-stac simply provides a thin interface that combines `pystac` and `intake`.
 It's basic usage is shown below:

 To begin, import intake: